Benny-API/benny-ios-sdk/README.md

 ## EBT Transfer

-The Ebt Transfer product is comprised of three flows: EbtTransferLinkCardFlow, EbtTransferBalanceFlow, and the EbtTransferFlow.

-Once a user successfully links their Ebt card through the EbtTransferLinkCardFlow and a transfer token is created, the EbtTransferBalanceFlow and EbtTransferFlow can be used.
-The EbtTransferBalanceFlow is used to check a user's balance.
-The EbtTransferBalanceFlow is used to initiate a transfer.
+The EBT Transfer product consists of `EbtTransferLinkCardFlow`, `EbtTransferBalanceFlow`, and the `EbtTransferFlow`.
+Once a user successfully links their EBT card through the `EbtTransferLinkCardFlow`, a transfer token is created.
+The transfer token allows for EBT balance checks through the `EbtTransferBalanceFlow` and EBT cash transfers through the `EbtTransferBalanceFlow`.

-### EBT Transfer Link Card Flow
+### Link Card Flow

-#### Integration

-Similar to the Ebt Balance Link Flow, the Ebt Transfer Link Card Flow is contained in a view, `EbtTransferLinkCardFlow`, that is initialized with an organization ID and single-use temporary link.
+The `EbtTransferLinkCardFlow` is initialized with an organization ID and a single-use temporary link generated serverside via a call to Benny's API.

 Callbacks (i.e., `onExit` and `onLinkResult`) are responsible for communicating to your app when the user wants to exit the flow and when a link result is obtained.
-A successful link result returns a transfer token and expiration date for the transfer token.
+A successful link result returns a transfer token along with its expiration date.
 A failed link result returns an error message.

 ```swift
 EbtTransferLinkCardFlow(parameters: